NixOS/nix/doc/flakes/design.md

   # The flake identifier.
   name = "dwarffs";

-  # The epoch may be used in the future to determine how Nix
+  # The edition may be used in the future to determine how Nix
   # expressions inside this flake are to be parsed.
-  epoch = 201906;
+  edition = 201906;

   # Some other metadata.
   description = "A filesystem that fetches DWARF debug info from the Internet on demand";